roneckenbach/BTC-Price-Movement/READme.md

 ### MLflow Lifecycle Management

 The project uses MLflow to record the training of the model with different parameter combinations.
-To access the dashboard, run the following command in the terminal:
+To create a default experiment and access the dashboard, run the following command in the terminal:

 ```bash
 mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns --host 127.0.0.1 --port 8080
 ```
 When running the main.ipynb, a new experiment is created before the training process.
 The code contains the code for logging all relevant metrics for each run.